bobbingwide/slog-bloat/readme.txt

 Use slog bloat instead of wp-top12 for server response performance analysis.

 == Changelog ==
+= 0.1.1=
+* Changed: Set the display title for the chart
+* Changed: Set the report title in the table heading

 = 0.1.0 =
 * Changed: Implement Slog's reports in a Reports tab.
 * Changed: Add Filter rows checkbox to Reports.
 Make Reports the first tab.